-This article addresses app development cost using the cone of uncertainty.
+This article addresses mobile application development cost using the cone of uncertainty.
 Discover how to minimize risk and get an accurate estimate before you start developing.

-What we mean is, we need more information.
+What we mean is, to provide an accurate estimation of the cost to create an app, we’ll need more information.

-- What business value will your app create?
+- What business value will your mobile app create?

 - Is it solving the right problems?

 - How will it behave on different mobile devices?

 - What will make it easy to use?